 The trick is that the serial killer claims that he’s possessed by a demon who made him do everything he did.
 It’s based on Steve Deace’s 2016 novel A Nefarious Plot, hence the good script.
+Although I have to mention the 2010 movie Shelter AKA 6 Souls as it features a somewhat similar story.
 This is a relatively modest production that was counting on that juicy dialogue and good performances.
 Don’t get me wrong, the movie looks pretty good and the direction was excellent.
 Especially when you consider the static nature of the story.
 But it’s the performances that really brought Nefarious home.
 To be more precise, Sean Patrick Flanery’s performance as the titular character, Nefarious.

 You might remember him as one of the brothers from the nineties classic The Boondock Saints.
 On the other side, we have slick Jordan Belfi giving us his best Scott Adkins impression.
 His performance wasn’t as good as Flanery’s but it was serviceable.
 Since Nefarious has been advertised as a “religious movie”, I have to step in and say something.
 While it might hit you a bit harder if you’re a believer, it works just fine if you’re an atheist.
 Hell, I’m an atheist and I found it strangely intriguing.
 The rapid-fire delivery of a reasonable and quite compelling argumentation from our serial killer can overwhelm you at times.